Cosmian/cosmian_ai_backend/app/README.md

 - `kwargs`: additional keyword arguments to be passed to the model for final inference in the RAG query pipeline

+Each document store are currently stored locally within a /tmp/document_store/{persist_path} folder.

 ### Sample config file